-A significant challenge has been communicating the advantages and opportunities of Open Banking to customers, as well as mitigating risks around data availability.
-There's also been the expected growing pains that come with new APIs and capabilities.

-We hope to see a successful industry-wide adoption of platforms such as PayTo, resulting in greater control for both payer and payee.
-This process, once completed and will effectively act as a key success case for Open Banking benefits within Australia."

-66

-Australia's CDR framework (of which open banking and open finance form part) encourages banks to participate as data recipients as well as data holders.
+"We've seen some really exciting progress within the world of payments across the UK and Europe, mainly thanks to continued investment in open banking rails.
+We've been able to take inspiration from seeing what's working and which areas are driving adoption amongst both consumer and business payers, and use it to design and create other greater innovations in Australia's payment space such as Pay To.
+Pay To is an innovation that addresses customer and payer pain points whilst offering an alternative to credit cards, and in time, a modern replacement for traditional Direct Debit. thanks to communications from participating financial institutions - as well as media coverage, we've found a large volume of customers have a relatively good understanding of Pay To's principal functions.
+There are always the expected growing pains that come with new APIs and capabilities, but we hope to see a successful industry-wide adoption of platforms such as Pay To, resulting in greater control for both payer and payee.
+This process, once completed will effectively act as a key success case, similar to what we've seen for open banking benefits in other countries, and usher Australia into a new era of payments in which we see legacy systems being left in the past in order to embrace the advantages of emergent fintech solutions.
+66 Australia's CDR framework (of which open banking and open finance form part) encourages banks to participate as data recipients as well as data holders.
 It does this through the streamlined accreditation offered to banks, through reciprocity of data sharing for data recipients who also hold the relevant customer data, and the economy-wide scope which means that banks will be able to receive data from the energy and telecommunications sectors at their customers' request.

-Scott Farrell

-Partner, King Mallesons

-Australia's aggregators
+Scott Farrell Australia's aggregators